/

 • There was a trial in court, or

-• The offender was convicted of the crime.
+• There was a full trial and the offender was convicted of the crime.

-Moreover, even if the matter did not rise to a trial, the District Attorney for the county where the crime occurred can still sign the Certification form.
+Moreover, even if the matter did not rise to a trial, the District Attorney for the county where the crime occurred may still be able to sign the Certification Form.

-According to the regulations, even a small action that shows that the victim was available and willing to cooperate can be enough for a certification signature – even if the matter does not progress beyond the day of the crime (e.g. no arrest, no court hearing, etc).
-For example:
+According to the U Visa regulations, even a small action that shows that the victim was available and willing to cooperate may be enough for a certification signature – even if the matter does not progress beyond the day of the crime (e.g. no arrest, no court hearing, etc).

-• Calling 911 to report the crime (even if there was no arrest, no arrest report, or no incident report made),
+• The victim called 911 to report the crime (even if there was no arrest, no arrest report, or no incident report made),

-• Allowing the police to enter your home or workplace where the crime occurred, or
+• The victim allowed the police to enter their home or workplace where the crime occurred, or,

-• Giving your contact information to the police officers who responded to the scene of the crime.
+• The victim gave their contact information to the police officers who responded to the scene of the crime, even if no one followed up with that victim.

 When will I get my U Visa?
 Bona Fide Determination, Waitlist, and Work Permits.

-One of the main drawbacks of the U Visa is the processing of these applications is extremely delayed at USCIS.
+One of the main drawbacks of the U Visa is the processing and decision-making on these applications at USCIS is extremely delayed.

 In June 2021, recognizing that this extreme delay was blocking people from earning their livelihood, USCIS under President Biden’s administration enacted a new Bona Fide Determination process.

 The Bona Fide Determination process is supposed to help applicants get temporary work authorization faster.
-In this process, USCIS will perform a shortened initial review of all U visa applications filed on the following factors:
+In this process, USCIS says it will perform a shortened initial review of all U Visa applications filed on the following factors:

 • The principal petitioner included a personal statement describing the facts of the victimization, and